enzofgomes/portfolioEG/replit.md

 ## Deployment Strategy

 ### Development
-- Vite dev server serves the React application
+- Vite dev server serves the React application on port 5000
-- Express server runs API endpoints
 - Hot module replacement for fast development
 - TypeScript compilation checking
+- No backend dependencies

 ### Production Build
-1. **Frontend**: Vite builds optimized React bundle to `dist/public`
+1. **Frontend**: Vite builds optimized React bundle to `dist/`
-2. **Backend**: ESBuild bundles Express server to `dist/index.js`
-3. **Database**: Drizzle migrations applied via `db:push` command
-4. **Environment**: Uses DATABASE_URL environment variable for PostgreSQL connection
+2. **Static Deployment**: Ready for deployment to static hosting platforms
+3. **No Database**: All content is static and embedded in the application

 ### Environment Configuration
-- Development: In-memory storage for quick iteration
-- Production: PostgreSQL database with connection pooling
+- Development: Vite dev server with HMR
-- Static asset serving through Express in production
+- Production: Static file serving from any web server
-- Error handling with proper HTTP status codes
+- No environment variables needed for basic functionality
+- Contact form ready for integration with third-party services

-The application is designed to be deployed on platforms like Replit, with built-in support for the Replit environment including development banners and cartographer integration for debugging.
+The application is designed to be deployed as a static site on platforms like Vercel, Netlify, GitHub Pages, or Replit Static Sites, with built-in support for the Replit environment including development banners and cartographer integration for debugging.